Molecular Precision Mental Health

 Translational studies in humans

-The study of altered states of consciousness induced by hallucinogenic substances in healthy volunteers has a long history in psychiatric research.
-This has been crucial to our work in Germany.
-By manipulating a neurotransmitter system in the brain, it is possible to produce symptoms that are similar to those observed in patients with psychoses.
-This allows us to examine the resulting changes in the brain's biology, as well as any behavioral and cognitive function changes.
+The study of altered states of consciousness caused by hallucinogenic substances in healthy volunteers has a long history in psychiatric research and has been significant in our work in Germany.
+By targeting a neurotransmitter system in the brain, we can induce symptoms similar to those seen in patients with psychoses.
+This helps us examine the changes in brain biology as well as behavioral and cognitive functions.

-We used exogenous cannabinoids exclusively to induce these altered states of consciousness.
-These cannabinoids mainly affect the body's endocannabinoid system, which allowed us to investigate the significant effects of this system on the aforementioned functions.
-We aimed to perform experiments in healthy individuals that were comparable to our animal experimental approaches.
-This ensured that the changes observed were as comparable as possible between the different species.
-This translational approach has contributed to a better understanding of the underlying neurobiological processes of endocannabinoidergic functions in psychiatric disorders.
+We solely used exogenous cannabinoids to trigger these altered states of consciousness.
+These cannabinoids primarily interact with the body's endocannabinoid system, allowing us to understand its crucial role in the functions mentioned earlier.
+Our aim was to perform experiments on healthy individuals that mirror our animal studies.
+This ensures that the observed changes are as comparable as possible across different species.
+This translational approach has enhanced our understanding of the neurobiological mechanisms underlying endocannabinoid functions in psychiatric disorders.

 Funding: